neopragma/java-legacy/notes/notes-srp-violation.md

 If we take a test-first approach, the first thing we will consider is whether our unit checks are organized in a way that makes sense for the breakdown of functionality in the application.
 As we are about to extract _address_ functionality from ```JobApplicant```, we probably don't want the unit checks for street address processing to remain in the ```JobApplicantTest``` class.
 It makes more sense to house them in a separate class.

-If we take a traditional approach, we might want to make a note to ourselves as a reminder to revisit the structure of the unit checks when we are ready to modify them.
-Otherwise, we'll probably just leave everything as it is as soon as we get to green, because we'll be busy with other work by then.

 We create a new class in the ```src/test/java``` tree named ```AddressTest``` and move the relevant unit checks into it from ```JobApplicantTest```.

 ```java